Fitbit Versa 4 vs Charge 6: What's the difference? I tried them both for a month to find out

 The electrodermal activity (EDA) sensor essentially monitors changes in your sweat levels on the skin.
 Combined with your heart rate, the device uses the insights to offer readings on your stress levels and creates pattern reports.

 Both devices can also measure your blood oxygen saturation levels via a Sp02 sensor.
-This is a surprisingly advanced feature for the Fitbit range, given that it's absent on even the newest Apple Watch, but I'd say it's a 'nice to have' rather than a 'need' as it's a measurement of oxygen capacity in the lungs.
+This is a surprisingly advanced feature for the Fitbit range, given that it's absent on even the newest Apple Watch, but I'd say it's a 'nice to have' rather than a 'need'.

 Grace Walsh's Fitbit Versa 4 with exercise mode view, homescreen, and watch with charger